gitbls/ndm/README.md

 static domain_name_servers=192.168.42.2
 ```

 * Reboot, verify your network configuration, and then proceed with creating the ndm configuration.

 ## Creating the ndm configuration

 Create the database and configure it.
 The examples in this document use subnet 192.168.42.0/24.
 Adjust this as appropriate for your network configuration.
-It also assumes that computer mypi is at 192.168.42.2 and is running ntp (time service) and a mail server as well as dns/dhcp/ndm.
+It also assumes that computer mypi is at 192.168.42.2 and is running ntp (time service) and a mail server as well as ndm/dns/dhcp. **Note:**ndm does not require a mail server.
+If your network does not have a mail server, simply use the name of your ndm/dns/dhcp server as the mail server to keep bind happy.

 * Create and configure the database

-    * Create the ndm database, /etc/dbndm.json: `ndm config --create --myip 192.168.42.2`.
-See the "Troubleshooting" section for details on why you need to provide the host's IP address.
+    * **Create** the ndm database, /etc/dbndm.json: `ndm config --create --myip 192.168.42.2`
     * The remainder of these commands establish the configuration.
 Adjust as needed for your network. *Subnet*, *gateway*, *externaldns*, and *timeserver* must be given as IP addresses.
-Likewise, the *dhcpsubnet* must be provided as a range of IP addresses on your network. *dnsfqdn* and *mxfqdn* must be provided as fully qualified domain names (hostname.domain).
+Likewise, *dhcpsubnet* is specified as two IP addresses separated by a space, and is a range of IP addresses on your network. *dnsfqdn* and *mxfqdn* must be provided as fully qualified domain names (hostname.domain).

         * `ndm config --subnet 192.168.42 --dhcpsubnet "192.168.42.64 192.168.42.128"`
         * `ndm config --gateway 192.168.42.1 --timeserver 192.168.42.2 --externaldns 1.1.1.1,1.0.0.1 `